SRCH2/srch2-ngn/documentation/docs/tutorial.md

-﻿Hello and welcome to the Hello SRCH2 Search Tutorial for the SRCH2 Android SDK.
+﻿Hello and welcome to the Hello SRCH2 Android SDK tutorial.

 ###Introduction